rishab231/btc-mixer/README.md

 An invariant of this is that the `house_balance` once pending transactions have cleared represents the fees collected by the mixer.
 These transactions are stored in a `transaction_queue` for easy access on a `get_transactions` call.

+In the **API** implementation that uses the unique RESTful environment, the Mixer does not interact with Wallet or Transaction entities but just uses GET and POST requests to the REST endpoint provided (http://jobcoin.gemini.com/iodine-defrost).

 **Wallet:**
 A wallet is owned by a user, and has attributes `private_addresses`, a list of private addresses, a unique `deposit_address`, current account `balance`, and a list `transactions` executed by the wallet.
 The entity supports `increase_balance`, `decrease_balance`, and returning a human readable summary of the account via `get_transaction_history`.